Grzywocz-W/bank-app-razor/README.md

 </p>

 ## Endpoints
-Below are the key endpoints of controllers, created using Swagger.
+Below are the API documentation, created using Swagger, details the available endpoints.
+Please note that the Razor views handle only GET and POST requests, which is a common limitation due to HTML form method support.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9b45b2ed-2d63-4d8b-b1af-e82e5eb72fa1">